-In the cooler, rainier months, my kids and I go a little stir-crazy.
-We long to go hiking but the weather is drippy and our favorite hiking trails in the mountains are snow-laden.
+In the spring, my kids and I go a little stir-crazy.
+We long to go hiking but the weather is still drippy and our favorite hiking trails in the mountains are snow-laden.
 It’s time to get creative and explore trails closer to home.

 Discovery Park, Seattle